astianmuchui/renders/README.md

-This is a temporary repo, to render prelims live
+This is a temporary repo, to render prelims